PowerApps and Power Automate license based on Office 365 license

 750

-Maximum flow frequency15 minutes
+Maximum flow frequency

 Create flows from thousands of templates available in the public gallery

-Connect to Office 365, other Microsoft services, and common cloud-based services like Twitter and WordPress using standard connectors
+Connect to Office 365, other Microsoft services, and common cloud-based services like Twitter and Wordpress using standard connectors

 Access on-premises data using on-premises data gateway